AlbertoMarziali/bmw_remote_start/README.md

 - If the engine is off, remote start the car with a triple click on the lock button of the OEM keyfob.
 - After 15 minutes from remote start, if no one started driving, automatically shut off the car
 - If the engine is on, remote stop the car with a triple click on the lock button of the OEM keyfob.
+- You have to unlock the car before driving it (why wouldn't you) or it will perform an emergency anti-thief stop

 # How it works
 The Arduino, thanks to the MCP2515 board, constantly listen to the BMW K-CAN2 bus, looking for a triple lock button click.
 If found, it starts a 18 seconds long operation, during which it does those steps: